Manaslu Circuit Trek

 Their simplicity is reflected in the way they do the thangka paintings, attires made by them with sheep and yak wools, wood carvings, and stitching prayer beads (used for prayers by Tibetans).
 These charming hamlets are surrounded by mani walls, chortens, Tibetan stones, ancient monasteries, and colorful Tibetan prayer flags, demonstrating the untamed beauty and culture of Manaslu.

-Experience the Thrill of Crossing the Enchanting Larkya La Pass at 5106 meters
+Thrill of Crossing Larkya La Pass at 5106 meters

 Reaching the highest point of the pass of Larkya La, standing at an elevation of 5106 meters, isn’t a joke; to attain this peak, one must have willpower and a high level.
 Going through the hurdles, with all the sweats and hardships along the way, and ascending to the Larke La finally through the snowy terrains makes our 12 days of Manaslu Trekking worth every second.
 It is one of the most thrilling and challenging passes in the Himalayas, which demands a long duration hike to attain there and a distance coverage of several days, offering a sense of accomplishment for sure.